Last updated on June 20th, 2022

 Derby Day Epsom Downs

 The first recorded race was in 1625 with Samuel Pepys making references to it in his famous diaries.
 Charles II is said to have raced there, and suffragette Emily Davison ran in front of the King’s horse in 1913 (she died from her wounds two weeks after).
 Towards the end of the 18th century, Derby Day was the ‘Londoners’ Day Out,’ an event accessible to all, although Dickens Jr. thought that Ascot was ‘far superior to Epsom for the general quality of its sport and its visitors.*’

 Cartier Polo – Queen’s Cup

 I’ve lost count of how many iconic images there are of Princess Diana and Prince Charles at the Guards Polo Club which takes place in Windsor.
 It’s a relaxed event with tickets starting at £30 for the semi-final and £55 for the final.
-The tournament runs for three weeks with the final taking placed on 16 June.
-The Queen attends the final for which tickets can be purchased here.
+The tournament runs for three weeks with the final normally taking place in June.

 RHS Hampton Court Flower Show

 This is the world’s largest flower show and takes place in the grounds of Hampton Court Palace.
 It’s organised by the Royal Horticultural Society (of Chelsea fame) and it’s a newish member to the summer diary, having only launched in 1993.